Technical writing ahead:

 Problems with special characters:

-Because I use < and > to denote cover songs, and brackets to indicate editing, I will eventually need to write in a clause that ignores these special characters and the words within them — otherwise, there is a risk that hypem will get confused.
+< and > to denote cover songs, and brackets to indicate editing, I will eventually need to write in a clause that ignores these special characters and the words within them — otherwise, there is a risk that hypem will get confused.
+Also, Comcast's recent DNS hijacking was affecting my ability to search with straight spaces; I may need to replace the spaces with hard-coded